National leadership: Chris Luxon to unveil new caucus lineup - NZ Herald

 Luxon has said he will find a job for all of the party's former leaders: that means roles not just for Bridges, but for Judith Collins and Todd Muller too.

 Muller could also use the reshuffle as an opportunity to announce he will no longer be retiring at the next election.
-Muller has not ruled-out staying on, after being asked whether he'd consider it following the change of leadership.
+Muller has not ruled out staying on, after being asked whether he'd consider it following the change of leadership.

 All eyes will be on the front bench, and prime portfolios: health, education, foreign affairs, justice, transport and social development.